List of Coronation Street characters introduced in 2022: Esther Hargrave

 Hehir departed the soap on 20 January 2023, however her exit was announced the next day.
 Taking to Instagram, she posted: "And just like that the Corrie adventure is over.
 I've truly had the most fun working with the best people and have made friends for life.
 It was worth the 30 years of auditioning since I was 11 to end up working with these phenomenal peeps.
-What a crazy ride it's been."
+What a crazy ride it's been.
+Love you guys, @harrietanneb @james.t.craven and @tomlorcan who is definitely in my top 5 of TV husbands."
+Co-stars Harriet Bibby and Jack James Ryan responded: "Absolutely LOVED every minute," and "You killed it!
+Short but sweet.
+Big love xxx." respectively.